ESDS-Leipzig/cubo/docs/index.rst

 several datasets.
 Nice platforms such as Planetary Computer use this standard.

-`cubo` is a Python package that provides users of STAC objects an easy way to create Earth Observation (EO) mini cubes.
+`cubo` is a Python package that provides users of STAC objects an easy way to create On-demand Earth System Data Cubes (ESDCs).
 This is perfectly suitable for Machine Learning (ML) / Deep Learning (DL) tasks.
-You can easily create a lot of mini cubes by just knowing a pair of coordinates and the edge size of the cube in pixels!
+You can easily create a lot of ESDCs by just knowing a pair of coordinates and the edge size of the cube in pixels!

 Check the simple usage of `cubo` here: